pustotnik/zenmake/docs/buildconf.rst

 """"""""
     A `dict <buildconf-dict-def_>`_ array with default values for command line options.
 It can be any existing command line option that ZenMake has.
-    If you want to set option for selected commands then you can set in format of a `dict <buildconf-dict-def_>`_ where key is a name of command or special value 'any' which means any command.
+    If you want to set an option for selected commands then you can set it in the format of a `dict <buildconf-dict-def_>`_ where key is a name of specific command or special value 'any' which means any command.
     If some command doesn't have selected option then it will be ignored.

     Example in YAML format:

     .. code-block:: yaml